 On thehappypelvis.ca and The Happy Pelvis instagram , I share my personal health journey, pelvic health related content as well as honest and relatable posts about living with chronic illness.
 If it is not backed by a reputable source or something I personally would not use, I won’t put in on the blog.

 I truly hope that The Happy Pelvis blog can inspire and motivate you to learn to love your pelvis + take control of your health.

 Feel free to look around and be a part of my journey as I spend my time living a happy, and almost healthy life.

-I had to become my own advocate, so I would spend hours a day researching my symptoms and compiling information in a binder that I could share with my doctors.
-I also joined many groups on social media to try to find some answers or support which was probably the best thing I could do for myself at the time.
-At this point, the most amazing thing happened, I found out that I wasn’t alone.
-I had found women from Canada and around the world who were dealing with the same or if not very similar issues.
+After years of having my pelvic pain not taken seriously enough, I had to become my own advocate.
+I spent hours a day researching my symptoms and compiling information in a binder that I could share with my doctors.
+I also joined many groups on social media to try to find some answers or support.
+Looking back, that was probably the best thing I ever did.